dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 * `localStorage` is scoped to the user's browser.
 If the user reloads the page or closes and re-opens the browser, the state persists.
 If the user opens multiple browser tabs, the state is shared across the tabs.
 Data persists in `localStorage` until explicitly cleared.
 * `sessionStorage` is scoped to the user's browser tab.
 If the user reloads the tab, the state persists.
 If the user closes the tab or the browser, the state is lost.
 If the user opens multiple browser tabs, each tab has its own independent version of the data.

-Generally, using `sessionStorage` is safer. `sessionStorage` avoids the risk with `localStorage` that a user opens multiple tabs and encounters bugs or confusing behavior when a tab overwrites the state of other tabs.
+Generally, using `sessionStorage` is safer. `sessionStorage` avoids the risk that a user opens multiple tabs and encounters bugs or confusing behavior when a tab overwrites the state of other tabs.
 However, `localStorage` is the better choice if the app must persist state across closing and re-opening the browser.

 Caveats for using browser storage: